fkohl04/framework-performance/README.md

 and memory footprint low among under methods by avoiding reflection and "ahead of time compilation".
 It was developed by the Micronaut Foundation.
-Their blog also contains an [entry](https://micronaut.io/2020/04/28/practical-performance-comparison-of-spring-boot-micronaut-1-3-micronaut-2-0/) about a performance comparison of micronaut vs. SpringBoot.
+Their blog also contains an [entry](https://micronaut.io/2020/04/28/practical-performance-comparison-of-spring-boot-micronaut-1-3-micronaut-2-0/) about a performance comparison of Micronaut vs. SpringBoot.

 Micronaut offers
 great [support and instructions](https://guides.micronaut.io/latest/micronaut-creating-first-graal-app.html) on